gregtyler/gregtyler-pichon/christmas-2016/20161201-only-fools-and-horses.md

 ## Overall
 ★ ★ ☆ ☆ ☆

-Let's be honest, Christmas Crackers is definitely not the best _Only Fools and Horses_ episode.
+Let's be honest, "Christmas Crackers" is definitely not the best _Only Fools and Horses_ episode.
 It's probably not even the best Christmas special (looking at you, _[Hereos and Villains][handv]_).
 But it's entertaining, pleasant, and really captures the vibe of Christmas in Britain before the turn of the millenium.

 I think this is a solid start to my Christmas TV specials this year.
 It brings a bit of festive mirth, some deep-set nostalgia and a couple of reminders of what makes this time of year so important to people around the world.
 I expect much more of that on all fronts in the coming weeks.